How We Ride:

-Typically we stage for our rides in front of HD of Dallas @ 304 Central Expressway, South Allen, Texas 75013.
+Typically we stage for our rides at HD of Dallas @ 304 Central Expressway, South Allen, Texas 75013.

-Referencing the graphic above, please stage for our rides in the area marked RED and facing north.
-If you're riding a trike, please park to the right in the areas marked GREEN.
-The area marked in ORANGE is reserved for Road Captains.
+Referencing the graphic above, please stage for our rides in the area marked RED and facing west.
 We'll organize the bikes into Pods (groups) of 6-10 before begining the ride.
 Each Pod is assigned a Lead and Rear Road Captian.
 We do this to assist in the goal of keeping each Pod together as we navigate through traffic.

 Members, Guests, and Release Forms: